eamonn1/RCT-adjusting-for-covariates/README.md

 guide treatment decisions.
 We go on to analysis the simulated trial using frequentist and Bayesian approaches.

-check and make clear if it is the map ot map2stna function that I am using
+need to check and make clear if it is the map ot map2stan function that I am using